electro-smith/DaisyExamples/patch_sm/GettingStarted/Pot_Input/README.md

 ## Description

-Set a sine wave oscillator's pitch with a knob.
+Set the onboard led's brightness with a potentiometer.

 ## Controls